-- 2. The Superintendent of Schools or designee shall oversee the development and implementation of the school district plans to address the school district's professional development needs and shall review on an annual basis the school district plan to assess its effectiveness and revise it, as necessary, to meet the school district's learning goals for students, teachers, and school leaders. - 3.
-When overseeing and reviewing the school district plan, the Superintendent or designee shall: - a.
+- FE.
+Requirements for District-Level Plans for Professional Development Planning and Implementation (N.J.A.C.
+6A:9-15.6 6A:9C-4.2) - 1.
+The school district plan shall provide information on schoollevel and district-wide professional development learning opportunities, the resources being allocated toward their support, a justification for the expenditures, and include any professional development required by statute or regulation. - 24.
+The Superintendent of Schools or designee shall oversee the development and implementation of the school district plans to address the school district's professional development needs and shall review on an annual basis the school district plan to assess its effectiveness and revise it, as necessary, to meet the school district's learning goals for students, teachers, and school leaders.
+School districts sending to the same middle and/or high school may form a regional consortium to develop one district wide plan based on the sending schools' plans. - 32.
+When overseeing and reviewing the school district plan, the Superintendent or designee The Superintendent shall: - a.
 Review school-level professional development plans; - b.
 Assess the learning needs of students, teachers, and school leaders based on educator evaluation data, school-level plans, and data from school- and district-level performances; - c.
-Plan, support, and implement professional learning activities that address the CCCS, and that align with the Standards for Professional Learning in N.J.A.C.
-6A:9C-3.3 and the Professional Standards for Teachers and School Leaders in N.J.A.C.
-6A:9-3; - d.
-Develop and update, as necessary, the district mentoring plan for non-tenured teachers including novice professional teachers who hold a CE or CEAS, in accordance with N.J.A.C.
-6A:9C-5.3: - e.
-Present the plan to the Board of Education to review for fiscal impact; and - f.
-Certify annually to the Department of Education, through a statement of assurance, that the school district is meeting the requirements for the school district plan as set forth in N.J.A.C.
-6A:9C-4.2 and that it includes requirements of the district mentoring plan pursuant to N.J.A.C.
-6A:9C-5.3. - 4.
-School districts sending to the same middle and/or high school may form a regional consortium to develop one district-wide plan based on the sending schools' plans.
+Plan, support, and implement professional development learning activities that address the CCCS, and that align with the Standards for Professional Learning in N.J.A.C.
+6A:9-15.3 6A:9C-3.3 and the Professional Standards for Teachers and School Leaders in N.J.A.C.
+6A:9-3 6A:9-3; and - d.
+Develop and update, as necessary, the district mentoring plan for non-tenured teachers including novice professional teachers who hold a CE or CEAS, new teachers in accordance with N.J.A.C.
+6A:9-8.4 6A:9C-5.3-;